 VideoScribe Anywhere: Lets you create animations.
 A junior and free version of the Doodly software.

-Video Rotate: Useful if you shoot vertical video and need to insert it as a piece of landscape video in an editing app.
+Video Rotate: Useful if you shoot or receive vertical video and need to insert it as a piece of landscape video in an editing app.

 8mm: This app lets you make video look like it is old and shot on a b&w movie camera.